caprover/caprover-website/content/en/docs/support.md

 ### You!!

-Please feel free to [edit](https://github.com/caprover/caprover-website/edit/master/docs/support.md) add your name here if you're familiar with CapRover.
+Please feel free to click on **Edit this page** below and add your name here if you're familiar with CapRover.

 ### Need Airtight System?